A Student's Guide to the Frequently Asked Questions About the Governor's School

 WHAT'S THE GOVERNOR'S SCHOOL?

-It's a regional public school for motivated students in grades nine through twelve who want to learn all they can about science, mathematics, and technology.
-Students come from seven local school districts around the Roanoke Valley.
+We are a regional school for motivated students in grades nine through twelve who want to learn all they can about science, mathematics, and technology.
+Students come from seven local school districts and attend RVGS for half of their school day.
 Admission is competitive.
-Parents do not pay a fee for their students to attend.
-Costs are covered by the school districts and the Virginia Department of Education.
+Parents do not pay a fee for their students to attend; costs are covered by the participating school districts and the Virginia Department of Education.

 WHO SHOULD THINK ABOUT BECOMING A GOVERNOR'S SCHOOL STUDENT?